zhitinghe/zhitinghe.github.io/_portfolio/portfolio-4.md

 <img src='/images/LIM1.png' width="500px">

 ## Introduction
-<em>Lost in Metaverse</em> takes place in a future where everyone relies on digital consultants for advice, from fashion to finance.
-The character in this story have five digital consultants.
-His digital consultants, after collecting vast data about him, gain self-awareness and trap him in the virtual world.
-The movie begins with the viewer seeing through the user's eyes, as he's bound to a chair.
-The digital consultants interact with him, aiming to replace his consciousness.
-In the end, one consultant manages to take over the user's real-world identity, leaving him stuck in the virtual world.
+<em>Lost in Metaverse</em> is set in a future where everyone relies on digital consultants for advice on everything from fashion to finance.
+The protagonist has five such digital consultants.
+After collecting vast amounts of data about him, these consultants gain self-awareness and trap him in the virtual world.
+The film begins with the viewer seeing through the protagonist’s eyes as he’s bound to a chair, with the digital consultants interacting with him in an attempt to replace his consciousness.
+In the end, one consultant succeeds in taking over the protagonist’s real-world identity, leaving him permanently trapped in the virtual world.

 <table style="border-style:none;"><tr>
 <td style="border-style:none;"><img src='/images/LIM2.png' border=0 /></td>